 You’ll find locals selling food, drink and a few other things.
 Nova loved the homemade slime stall where you could notch it up a level with glitter and colours.

 Sunflower PYO is fairly new here in Northampton.
 This year Overstone Grange Farm opened its field for Sunflower picking and was overwhelmed with the response.
 Take a pair of secateurs and pick your own sunflowers for 50p a flower.

 At weekends you can buy a coffee or light snack from the food van.

 Top tip: Check their Facebook page to check their open and have flowers.
 Go as soon as you can so you don’t miss out.

 Olney Food Festival

-The Big Olney Food Festival is a feast for all on 14-15 September 2019!
+The Big Olney Food Festival is a feast for all usually around the second weekend of September.
 Again, it’s just outside of Northampton, but worth a spot on here.

 Expect lots of stalls selling food and drink from all over the world.
 The Greek dishes and paella are usually a winner with my family.
 There’s live music throughout the days too.

 Entry is free, so just bring cash to match your appetite.

 October – Halloween Events in Northampton 2020